astropy/astropy/docs/development/codeguide.rst

 The following conventions should be used for classes that define the standard string conversion methods (``__str__``, ``__repr__``, ``__bytes__``, and ``__format__``).
-In the bullets below, the phrase "string instance" is used to refer to `str` on Python 3.
-The phrase "bytes instance" is used to refer to `bytes` on Python 3.
+In the bullets below, the phrase "string instance" is used to refer to `str`, while "bytes instance" is used to refer to `bytes`.

 - ``__repr__``: Return a "string instance" containing only 7-bit characters.